2016-2017 Graduate Teaching Assistants

 Kat Greene's CV

 Mary McGinnis is a Ph.D. student in Rhetoric & Composition.
-She holds a B.A. in English with minors in creative writing and women’s studies and a M.A. in English & American Literature from Indiana State University.
+She holds a B.A. in English with minors in Creative Writing and Women’s Studies and a M.A. in English & American Literature from Indiana State University.
 She also holds a M.A. in Women’s and Gender Studies from Roosevelt University.
 She’s interested in the use of transformative pedagogies and multimodal literacy in the composition classroom.
 Her research usually takes a gender studies/queer theory angle on self-identity and self-representation, especially in the online classroom.
-Mary is also a seasoned Safe Zone trainer and actively works to make safe spaces for LGBTQ students wherever she is.

 Mary McGinnis' website

 Alyssa McGrath is a second-year PhD student in Rhetoric and Composition.